Causal Learning via Manifold Regularization: Methods

-where as above $\mathbf{f} \in \mathbb{R}^{n \times 2}$ and $\mathbf{y}^U \in \{0,1\}^{m_U \times 2}$.
-Here $\hat{\mathbf{y}}^U$ provides a point estimate for the unknown labels while $\hat{\mathbf{f}}^U$ is real-valued and can be used to rank candidate pairs.
-The optimization problem in Eqn. \ref{minimisation} admits a closed-form solution (see Sec 4.2 of \cite{Belkin2006} for details) and this was used here.
-The computational cost is $O(m^3)$.
-Computation for large-scale semi-supervised learning has been studied in the literature \cite[see e.g.][]{Fergus2009} and a number of approaches could be used to scale up to larger problems.
+Here $\hat{\mathbf{y}}^U$ provides a point estimate for the unknown labels while $\hat{\mathbf{f}}^{\mathcal{U}}$ is real-valued and can be used to rank candidate pairs if required.
+The linear system in (\ref{minimisation}) can be solved at a naive computational cost of $O(m^3)$.
+Computation for large-scale semi-supervised learning has been studied in the literature \cite[see e.g.,][]{Fergus2009} and a number of approaches could be used to scale up to larger problems, but were not pursued in this work.

+For experiments reported below we employed a similarity matrix (with length scale $\sigma_1$ as in \eqref{eq: similarity matrix}) and a kernel

+whose length-scale parameter $\sigma_2$ was set equal to $\sigma_1$ in the absence of prior knowledge about the manifold $\mathcal{M}$.
+The scale $\sigma_1$ was set to the average distance to the nearest 50 points in the feature space (in practice estimated via a subsample).